RodrigoVila/BottleFi/README.md

 ## Motivation

-Counterfeit wine accounts for over 20% of the global market, resulting in billions of dollars in losses.
+Counterfeit wine and liquors accounts for over 20% of the global market, resulting in billions of dollars in losses.
 BottleFi addresses this issue for bottled beverages by providing a solution that ensures authenticity, security, and transparency.
 Using blockchain technology, BottleFi makes it possible to trace the origin and ownership of each bottle, offering a reliable method for verifying genuine products.

 ## How it Works